 The Counseling Center has provided counseling services for over 50 years in Otero County.
-We offer an array of services to include Individual, Group, and Family Counseling, PTSD, Grief, Depression, Anxiety Support Services, Anger Management Screenings and Services, Crisis Intervention, Comprehensive Assessments, and Tele-Med and Medication Management services for the severely mentally ill (SMI).
-LGBTQIA+
+We offer an array of services to include Individual, Group, & Family Counseling, PTSD, Grief, Depression, Anxiety, Anger Management, Crisis Intervention, Comprehensive Assessments, and Tele-Med and Medication Management and LGBTQIA* services.

 Comprehensive Community Support Services (CCSS)

 CCSS is a behavioral health service that surrounds individuals /families (children and SMI adults) with the services and resources to promote recovery, rehabilitation, and resiliency, Community support activities address goals specifically in the following functional domains: independent living, learning, working, socializing and recreation.
 CCSS consists of a variety of interventions primarily face-to-face and in community locations that address barriers that impede the development of skills necessary for independent functioning in the community.